 Gastric bypass keyhole bariatric surgery is considered the world’s leading method for effectively treating morbid obesity.

 - Restriction and metabolic changes.
-Decreases the amount of food, you can intake during a meal and changes the gut hormones;
+Decreases the amount of food a person can intake during one meal and changes the gut hormones;

 - Absorption of nourishment will be much slower, you will consume considerably fewer calories.